ansilove/ansilove.js/README.md

         });
     }, {"bits": "9"});

-If a function is passed after the options object of any method, then it will be called in the event that the file cannot be fetched:
+If a function is passed after the options object of any method, then it will be called in the event that the file cannot be fetched with the http status code.

     AnsiLove.render("example.ans", function (canvas, sauce) {
         ...
-    }, {}, function () {
+    }, {}, function (httpStatus) {
-        alert("An error occured.");
+        alert("A " + httpStatus + " error occured.");
     });

 ### PC font options: